-1. Prepare blue spruce needles by cutting off small branches, then washing and drying them – make sure all the soil has been washed off!
+1. Prepare blue spruce needles by cutting off small branches, then washing and drying them – make sure to remove the soil!
 Cut the needles from the branches using scissors.
 This can be a bit tricky as they are quite sharp, so be careful!

 2. Measure out the cream, milk, caster sugar and egg yolks into a heavy bottomed, stainless steel saucepan and whisk until well combined.

 3. Add the blue spruce needles to the cream mixture and heat over a gentle heat, stirring continuously with a wooden spoon or spatula so that the mixture doesn’t catch on the bottom of the pan.
 Pay particular attention to the corners of the pan.
 When little bubbles begin to appear around the edge of the mixture, your custard is ready and you can remove from the heat.